FBP

 A flat-screen cable TV and tea/coffee-making facilities are standard in every modern room at the Courtyard by Marriott Toronto Downtown.
 All rooms include a seating area and a work desk.

-The Bistro at the Downtown Toronto Courtyard features snacks, a la carte items, Starbucks coffee and a full cocktail bar.
+The Bistro at the Downtown Toronto Courtyard features snacks, a la carte items, a full cocktail bar and proudly serves Starbucks® coffee.

 Free access to the 24-hour gym is provided to all guests of the Courtyard Toronto.
 The business center and lobby library are also available.